w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 - It should be human-readable.
 Cryptic headers would hide the fact of potential information disclosure.
-- It should be appendable (comma-separated) https://tools.ietf.org/html/rfc7230#page-24 so nodes can add context properties without parsing existing headers.
+- It should be appendable (comma-separated) https://tools.ietf.org/html/rfc7230#page-24 so nodes can add baggage properties without parsing existing headers.
 - Keys are a single word in ASCII, and values should be a short string in UTF-8 or a derivative of a URL.

 ## Why a single header?